Dreaming381/Latios-Framework-Documentation/Core/README.md

 Fluent Queries have a concept of “weak” requests, or requests that can be overridden by other expressions.
-For example, an extension method may request a weak readonly `Translation`.
-If a `Translation` request already exists (readonly or readwrite), the weak request will be ignored.
+For example, an extension method may request a read-only `Collider`.
+If a `Collider` request already exists (read-only or read-write), the read-only request will be ignored.

-There are similar mechanisms for handling “Any” requests and “Exclude” requests.
+There are similar mechanisms for handling all the various combinations including enabled states.
+The rules are explicit, well-documented, and designed to be intuitive when different pieces of code all try to contribute to a single `EntityQuery`.

 You begin a Fluent chain using the `Fluent` property on `SubSystem` and `SuperSystem` or by invoking `Fluent()` on an `EntityManager` or `SystemState`.